silent-grim/cyber-labs/Logs/day1-lab-setup-and-baseline.md

 - Installed and configured VirtualBox
 - Deployed Kali Linux virtual machine
-- Verified internet connectivity within VM
+- Verified internet connectivity within the VM
-- Explored basic Linux environment and terminal usage
+- Explored basic Linux terminal usage
 - Identified network interfaces and IP address using `ip a`
-- Understood difference between loopback (127.0.0.1) and network interface
+- Understood the role of loopback interface (127.0.0.1)
+- Differentiated between local and network-based communication
+- Introduced basic concept of ports and services
-- Performed initial Nmap scan on localhost (127.0.0.1)
+- Performed an initial scan to observe system exposure
-- Performed scan using assigned IP address

 ---

 ## Observation

-- Loopback interface (127.0.0.1) represents internal system communication
+- Loopback address (127.0.0.1) represents internal system communication
-- Network interface IP is assigned via NAT (VirtualBox)
+- Network interface is assigned an IP via NAT (VirtualBox)
-- All scanned ports were closed, indicating no active listening services
+- No services were actively listening on scanned ports
-- System is in a baseline state with no exposed services
+- System is in a baseline state with no external exposure

 ---

 ## Learning

-- Difference between local and network-based scanning
+- Relationship between interfaces, IP addresses, and communication
 - Concept of ports and their states (open, closed, filtered)
-- Role of network interfaces in communication
+- Difference between local (loopback) and network interface traffic
-- Importance of establishing a baseline before further testing
+- Importance of establishing a baseline before further analysis